zeeev/wham/README.md

 Whamy is designed to look for anomalies across groups of bams.

+### raw

+the latest tool that incoperates a statistical model

 Installing:
 -----

 ###Dependencies:

   Cmake:
     Cmake is designed to make compiling code easy across different operation systems.
 It can be installed from yum or other repository managers.
-To check if cmake is installed type cmake --version
+To check if cmake is installed type cmake --version.
+Cmake 2.6 or higher is required.

-  Boost - At least 1.42:
-    1. Boot devel should be installed via Yum or other package manager.
+  Boost:
+    Boost is used for it's program opitions and statistical distributions.

   LibZ:
-    1. No action should be required under most linux distributions.

 ###Bamtools: